SamiKalliomaki/eppabasic/static/manual/en/commands/millisecond.md

 Function MilliSecond() As Integer
 ```

-Returns the current millisecond according to the computers local clock.
+Returns the current millisecond according to the local clock of the computer.
 The millisecond is an integer in range 0..999.

 Example